UpTheShipCreek/Project2023/Assignment_2/algorithm_comparisons.md

 ### General
 Having LSH as a baseline we will try to find the best parameters of the Hypercube that immitate the results of LSH.
-Also based on our empirical knowledge of how the algorithm performs, we have formed a set of default values as the based testing ground of each parameter alone.
+Also based on our empirical knowledge of how the algorithm performs, we have formed a set of default values as the base testing ground of each parameter alone.

 ### K, the dimensions of the Hypercube
 We obviously don't want to dimensions to be too low, since that would mean that there are not enough buckets to adequetly differentiate between the datapoints.
 Of course the more dimensions the most accurate our approximations, but that also depends on the rest of parameters.